 DPDoR supports Directors of Research, and those aspiring to the role, to develop their leadership and strategic capabilities to manage research performance, strategy, and funding in a rapidly changing research landscape.

-DPDoR 2021/22 will take place in person at a central London venue (pandemic-allowing, venue to be confirmed) with four interactive sessions taking place throughout the year to support you to develop your strategic approach and build a strong leadership network within the UK business school community.
+DPDoR 2023/24 will take place in person in central London with four interactive sessions taking place throughout the year to support you to develop your strategic approach and build a strong leadership network within the UK business school community.

 DPDoR has successfully run for over 15 years as part of a joint initiative between the Chartered Association of Business Schools and the British Academy of Management.
 During this time, the programme has prepared around 250 senior academics to lead their institutions’ research and navigate the internal and external demands of the day.